Pashaster12/laravel-admin-webpack-react/readme.md

 ### Installation

 Just clone repo to your local machine or download zip and unpack it and run `composer install` to update the Laravel version.

+### Product's features

+In admin panel you can:

+-edit the admin's information
+-CRUD site's pages
+-Manage site's images